Warren Buffett Invests Like a Girl: A Great Guide for Investors

 As for stock splits, he just considers them pointless and a waste of time, money and energy.
 I agree.

-Cutesy Writing Tends To Wear Thin
+The Marginal Interviews and Cutesy Writing Tend to Wear Thin

 Louann Lofton makes her arguments and illustrates her points over 170 pages, ending with a section she calls Foolish Investing Principles.
-The section is very straightforward, clear and to the point -- a really nice summary of what the book is about a plan of action for every reader.
+The section is very straightforward, clear and to the point—a really nice summary of what the book is about a plan of action for every reader.
 That section alone makes the book worth the purchase.

 Do yourself a favor if you buy the book: Skip the 60 pages of interviews that are in the appendices.
 The interviews, with five professional investors, ramble and offer very little of value.
 They seem to have been included verbatim, so there are extraneous paragraphs that won't help you invest at all (One investor mentions a type of life insurance product called a viatical, and she asks what they are.
 The exchange goes on for half a page and is totally irrelevant).